-Observe that NOW() and CURRENT_TIMESTAMP() have different values when displayed to the screen with SELECT NOW(), CURRENT_TIMESTAMP(), but once the literal values are saved to disk, UTC time is stored for both values.
-Upon retrieval, both values are converted to local time.
+Note that NOW() and CURRENT_TIMESTAMP() have different values when displayed onscreen with SELECT NOW(), CURRENT_TIMESTAMP(), but once the literal values are saved to disk, UTC time is stored for both values.
+On retrieval, both values are converted to local time.